10 films make shortlist for Oscars’ best international film

 The best international feature shortlist announced Monday by the Academy of Motion Picture Arts and Sciences includes Bong Joon Ho’s “Parasite,” Pedro Almodovar’s semi-autobiographical “Pain and Glory” and “Atlantics,” Senegal’s entry from history-making director Mati Diop.

-If “Atlantics” receives a nomination, it would mark the first for Senegal.
 In May, Diop became the first black woman to compete for the top prize at the Cannes Film Festival.
 That honor went to “Parasite,” while “Atlantics” won the festival’s Grand Prix honor.
+If “Parasite” or “Atlantics” receive nominations, they would mark the first for South Korea and Senegal, respectively.

 It is the first year the Oscar formerly will be awarded under a new name: best international feature film.
 The category was previously known as the best foreign language film.